Jakub-Konkol/RutgersThesisTemplate/README.md

  - A BME doctoral student preparing their proposal will have `\usepackage[BME,PhD,proposal]{RuTitle}`

-It is VERY IMPORTANT there are no spaces between the import options.

 ### Author details section
-1. Replace the contents of `\author` with your name.
+1. ([Line 60](https://github.com/Jakub-Konkol/RutgersThesisTemplate/blob/main/main.tex#L60)) Replace the contents of `\author` with your name.
-2. Replace the contents of `\title` with the title.
+2. ([Line 61](https://github.com/Jakub-Konkol/RutgersThesisTemplate/blob/main/main.tex#L61)) Replace the contents of `\title` with the title.
-3. Replace the contents of `\graduationDate` with your intended graudation date (October, January, or May and year) or when your proposal defense is.
+3. ([Line 62](https://github.com/Jakub-Konkol/RutgersThesisTemplate/blob/main/main.tex#L62)) Replace the contents of `\graduationDate` with your intended graudation date (October, January, or May and year) or the month and year of your proposal defense is.
-4. Replace the contents of `\supervisor` with your professor's name.
+4. ([Line 63](https://github.com/Jakub-Konkol/RutgersThesisTemplate/blob/main/main.tex#L63)) Replace the contents of `\supervisor` with your professor's name.
 If you are co-advised, write both as `XXX and YYYY`.

 ### Copyright page
 If you are preparing a thesis or dissertation, you include a copyright page using the command `\copyrightPage`.
-If you are preparing your proposal, delete the command from the template.
+If you are preparing your proposal you must delete the command, line 106, from the template.

 ### Abstract
 Enter your abstract into an `abstract` environment.